InfoSecInnovations/concierge/README.md

 ### Dependencies

 The ones listed at the top of this page, and:
-- **Python 3.12** the application code is in Python so unless you intend to only run inside Docker, you'll need this
-- **Bun 1.3.1** the configurator is written in JavaScript that depends on the Bun runtime.
+- **Bun >= 1.3.1** - the configurator is written in JavaScript that depends on the Bun runtime.
 Bun allows us to effortlessly build the executable files for each Operating System.
+- **uv >= 0.8.15** - most of the Python code runs in Docker containers now, however we also use Python to configure the pre-commit hooks for formatting.
+We're using Python through uv as it makes it easier to manage the Python executables and virtual environments in our experience.

 ### Installation